 Who is Tom Colbert?

-Tom Colbert is the co-author of ‘The Last Master Outlaw’, a book about his investigation into the D.B.
+Tom Colbert is the co-author of ‘The Last Master Outlaw,’ a book about his investigation into the D.B.
 Cooper case.
 Having previously worked as a field producer and researcher for KCBS, Colbert is known to have an “indefatigable curiosity to uncover the truth.”
 It was this fire to get to the bottom of every mystery that sustained Colbert’s investigation of the infamous skyjacking for a decade or so.
 He first got into it in 2011, when he received a tip about the cash that was discovered in 1980 near an Oregon riverbank.
 As he followed up on what looked like a solid lead, he found himself zeroing in on Bob Rackstraw.

-Rackstraw’s military background and a criminal record made him an ideal suspect for D.B.
+Rackstraw’s military background and criminal record made him an ideal suspect for D.B.
 Cooper.
 His old pictures matched Cooper’s sketches.
 His time in the army gave him the necessary skill set for skyjacking.
 The fact that the FBI had also been interested in him for Cooper gave Colbert enough incentive to dig further into the claims.
 The researcher employed the help of military vets, ex-cops, and other researchers to develop the stack of evidence against Rackstraw.
 The team, which came to be known as the Cold Case Team, found a variety of things that gave more weight to Colbert’s suspicions.

 To confirm his theory once and for all, Colbert approached Rackstraw, luring him in with $10,000 and a book and movie deal, to get him to confess.
 “I wanted him to come clean,” he said.
 “Several attorneys told me the most he was going to get was two to three years.
 I told him he might get time served and probation.
 He’d wear an ankle bracelet and never have to buy a beer again the rest of his life.”
 However, Rackstraw didn’t take the bait.
 Despite this Colbert was convinced that he’d found D.B.
 Cooper.
 However, others started to find loopholes in his claims.

 After spending almost $250,000 or so on the D.B.
 Cooper case, the 60-something investigative journalist closed the investigation in February 2018.
-He is happy to share resources if anyone wants to get into the case, but he is, now, more focused on his job to bring true stories that can then be told to the public in different forms.
+He is happy to share resources if anyone wants to get into the case, but he is now more focused on his job to bring true stories that can then be told to the public in different forms.
 With The Case Breakers, he has turned his focus on other unsolved cases.
 The website claims to have “concluded Zodiac hunt; the remains of Jimmy Hoffa have allegedly been located, and there is a stunning update coming in the Atlanta Child Murders case.”
 If so, we believe there are a few more documentaries on the way where the audience will be seeing Colbert again.

 Read More: How Did Bob Rackstraw Die?
 Was He Really D.B.
 Cooper?